CistusF/Discord-Spotify/README.md

 ## Support & chattery

 For any issues or suggestions, I'd prefer if you used [Issues](https://github.com/LWTechGaming/Discord-Spotify/issues) in this repo.
 If you want to contribute, feel free to fork and make a PR!

-If you have other questions, comments, issues or just want to talk to me, feel free to join my Discord!
+If you have other questions, comments, issues or just want to talk to me, feel free to join my Discord.
 Click the banner below to get started.

 <p align="center">
   <a href="https://discord.gg/NaN39J8"><img src="https://discordapp.com/api/guilds/293097624246943744/widget.png?style=banner2" alt="Discord server"></a>